 Several of the pages have been written by other riders with yours truly serving as the editor and putting it all together into a page.
 I welcome any text or pics sent to me.
 When I shoot the pics, I try to find something unique about the road, and the rest I leave up to you.
 If you want to see your favorite road listed, run through a couple of the pages to get a general feel how the format is set up.
 If you're digital, just keep the pic setting at its smallest size.

-The early days of this site is shot with a manual 35mm SLR camera.
-Then each photo was individually scanned and edited back in the days before digital.
-All of the road photography has been re-shot with advent of digital.
+The early days of this site is shot with a manual 35 mm SLR camera.
+Then each photo was individually scanned and edited, back in the days before digital.
+All the road photography has been re-shot with the advent of digital.
 Much better quality and a whole new format with larger photos per page was introduced.

-With regards to the description of the road itself, I don't need a book , even a couple paragraphs sent to me I've worked with to create enough text for a page.
+With regard to the description of the road itself, I don't need a book, even a couple paragraphs sent to me, I've worked with to create enough text for a page.

 I am especially interested in any roads you may not see on this list.
 There are a few major holes in the list, the area just south of Santa Clarita, and most of the back roads around San Diego.

 I'm not from California, but am planning a trip there.
 I was poking around the links on your site but am a bit lost as I don't know the state at all.
 Any suggestions on where to ride?